-- Maintain permanent open space and assist with community separation - Preserve natural areas, productive agricultural lands, and farming in the long-term. - Maintain farmer eligibility for incentive programs, such as state income tax credits. - Allow limited single-family residential development at densities at or below one home per 35 acres.
+- Maintain permanent open space and assist with community separation - Preserve natural areas, productive agricultural lands, and farming in the long-term. • - Maintain farmer eligibility for incentive programs, such as state income tax credits. ٠ - Allow limited single-family residential development at densities at or below one home per 35 acres.
 See "Development Policies" below and Figure 2: Residential Density Unit (RDU) Principle.
 This one dwelling housing unit per 35 acre policy does not mandate or even allow the creation of 35+ acre residential lots.

-Typical Implementing Zoning Districts

-For open space uses, CON Conservancy.
+Typical Implementing Zoning Districts New Lot Siz For open space uses, CON Conservancy.
 For agricultural uses, the A-1(EX) Exclusive Agricultural or A-4 Small Lot Agricultural districts.
 Where a new farm residence is proposed, a conditional use permit is required by Dane County and criteria in Section 10.123(4) of the Dane County Zoning Ordinance shall be met.

-For other new residential lots, the R-1, R-1(A), R-2, R-3, RH-1, A-2, and other districts that allow non-farm residences.
+For other new residential lots, the R-1, R-1(A), R-2, R-3, RH-1, A-2, and other districts that allow non- farm residences.
 Any rezoning away from A-1(EX) or A-4 must be consistent with applicable development and density policies below, the land must be better suited for a use not allowed in A-1(EX) or A-4 district, and the rezoning may not substantially impair or limit current or future agricultural use of surrounding parcels of land that are zoned for or legally restricted to agricultural use.

-New Lot Sizes

-Where land is to remain in open space or agricultural use, the A-1(EX) district has a 35 acre minimum and the A-4 district has a 5 acre minimum and 35 acre maximum.

-For new lots intended for new residences:

-- Minimum lot size is 20,000 square feet, provided that soil tests determine that the lot is suitable for an on-site waste treatment system (holding tanks not recommended). - Maximum lot size is 2 acres, except that the Town Board may approve a greater size due to unusual land configuration, to better protect farmland, for commercial uses, and/or to enhance rural or scenic character.

-For new lots for a farm residence and/or farm building(s) that existed as of May 15, 1982:

-- Minimum lot size is 20,000 square feet, provided that soil tests determine that the lot is suitable for an on-site waste treatment system (holding tanks not recommended). - Maximum necessary to encompass the farm residence and all farm buildings, but no greater than 10 acres.
+Where land is to remain in open space or agricultural use and the A-4 district has a 5 acre minimum and 35 acre m For new lots intended for new residences: Minimum lot size is 20,000 square feet, provided that a an on-site waste treatment system (holding tanks not Maximum lot size is 2 acres, except that the Town Boa unusual land configuration, to better protect farmlan rural or scenic character.
+For new lots for a farm residence and/or farm building(s) Minimum lot size is 20,000 square feet, provided that s an on-site waste treatment system (holding tanks not Maximum necessary to encompass the farm residence 10 acres.
+Relationship to Town's TDR Program Town's TDR Program See Figure 3: Transfer of Development Rights (TDR) Program for TDR program description.
+Lands in the Open Space and Recreation Area qualify as TDR Sending Areas, provided that an RDU is available to transfer.
+DU is available to transfer.

-- 1. See Figure 3: Transfer of Development Rights (TDR) Program for TDR program description. - 2.
-Lands in the Open Space and Recreation Area qualify as TDR Sending Areas, provided that an RDU is available to transfer. - 3.
-There may also be transfers of RDUs between lands within the Open Space and Recreation Area, per the "Limited Additional RDU Transfer Opportunity" in Figure 3. - 4.
+- 3. There may also be transfers of RDUs between lands within the Open Space and Recreation Area, per the "Limited Additional RDU Transfer Opportunity" in Figure 3. - 4.
 Legally created lots zoned residential prior to January 1, 1981 may be developed with residences and divided without having to meet the Town's RDU and TDR requirements.